textxchange/textxchange.github.io/index.md

 * A map for users to indicate where they would like to meet for the exchange
 * A rating system to allow users to rate their experience regarding selling or buying
-* Different types of payment systems (Ex.
-Venmo, PayPal, cash etc.)
 * An admin are able to ban users/scammers for inappropriate behaviors
-* Users are able to search for the books they need
-* Users are are to sort books based on classes that the book is needed in
+* Users are able to search for books based on classes that the book is needed in
 * Look up png file of book cover using ISBN number
-* Using amazon api, find original price of the book that is being sold

 ## Project Pages